Alexis Carrel: Biography

 In the 1930s, Carrel and Charles Lindbergh became close friends not only because of the years they worked together but also because they shared personal, political, and social views.
 Lindbergh initially sought out Carrel to see if his sister-in-law's heart, damaged by rheumatic fever, could be repaired.
 When Lindbergh saw the crudeness of Carrel's machinery, he offered to build new equipment for the scientist.
 Eventually they built the first perfusion pump, an invention instrumental to the development of organ transplantation and open heart surgery.
 Lindbergh considered Carrel his closest friend, and said he would preserve and promote Carrel's ideals after his death.
+The pump received significant media hype, which included an appearance on the cover of the June 13, 1938 edition of Time and being exhibited at the 1939 World's Fair, where it was billed as being the "Lindbergh-Carrel mechanical heart" and served as one of the focal points of interest in the fair's Medicine and Public Health Buildings.
+Despite this, the American Academy of Cardiovascular Perfusion would acknowledge by 2017 that most researchers in fact found that Carrel and Lindbergh's perfusion pump, which was at times also called the "Lindbergh perfusion pump," to be "impractical and difficult to use," and that "by the early 1940s, the pump's time in the spotlight had run out."
+Carrel would be forced into retirement by the Rockefeller Institute and returned to his native country France.

 In 1939, Carrel returned to France and took a position with the French Ministry of Health.
 Due to his close proximity with Jacques Doriot's fascist Parti Populaire Français (PPF) during the 1930s and his role in implementing eugenics policies during Vichy France, he was accused after the Liberation of collaboration, but died before the trial.

 In his later life he returned to his Catholic roots.
 In 1939, he met with Trappist monk Alexis Presse on a recommendation.
 Although Carrel was skeptical about meeting with a priest, Presse ended up having a profound influence on the rest of Carrel's life.
 In 1942, he said "I believe in the existence of God, in the immortality of the soul, in Revelation and in all the Catholic Church teaches."
 He summoned Presse to administer the Catholic Sacraments on his death bed in November 1944.